mckaywrigley/chatbot-ui/README.md

 Issues unrelated to the codebase will likely be closed immediately.

+## Discussions

+We highly encourage you to participate in the "Discussions" tab above!

+Discussions are a great place to ask questions, share ideas, and get help.

+Odds are if you have a question, someone else has the same question.

 ## Legacy Code

 Chatbot UI was recently updated to its 2.0 version.